Skip to content

 Years ago, the Kansas City community very intentionally invested in the development of a biologic cluster including existing assets such as the National Bio and Agro Defense Facility (NBAF) in Manhattan, Kansas, to the MU Research Reactor at the University of Missouri – Columbia, as well as a strong base of biomanufacturing in the animal health sector.
 The cluster also included the creation of KC BioHub and its coalition.

-This milestone of collective impact continues the Foundation’s long-time efforts to work with key partners in the region to build a prepared workforce aligned with the local and emerging job markets.
+This milestone of collective impact continues the Foundation’s long-time efforts to work with key leaders in the region to build a prepared workforce aligned with the local and emerging job markets.
 “We have always believed that through a greater emphasis on economic mobility, we can create a pipeline of students, entrepreneurs, and skilled workers who are ready to tackle anything our region has to face,” Dr. Burns-Wallace said.

 What’s next: